UniversalDependencies/docs/_cop/specific-syntax.md

 ## ⲁϩⲣⲟ as the source of a clausal complement (ccomp)

-The interrogative pronoun ⲁϩⲣⲟ 'why' can be the source of a clausal complement with 'ccomp' pointing to the subordinate clause predicate
+The interrogative pronoun ⲁϩⲣⲟ 'why' can be the source of a clausal complement with `ccomp` pointing to the subordinate clause predicate

 Example from Corinthians 4:7: